bleroy/3d-junkyard/Atari130MX/readme.md

 ### Assemble the key caps

 This should be pretty easy.
 Find the right key for each switch and carefully press them into position.
 Resin can break, so be gentle.
-We do the cap assembly at this step and not later because if you break a stem, it will be easy to replace without having to desolder the other 62 switches...
+We do the cap assembly at this step and not later because if you break a stem, it will be easy to replace without having to desolder anything...

 The left shift and space bar are a little different because of the stabilizers.
 Before you insert the cap into the stem, align both ends of the stabilizer metal bar into the corresponding holes in the caps, then diagonally align the cap with the stem.
 Carefully rotate it into place without letting the metal bar drop out of its holes, then press fit.